 Volunteer Income Tax Assistance (VITA)

 The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $52,000 or less, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
 The program provides financial literacy instruction and connects individuals to needed services.
-This program operates at four sites across Butler County and completed more than 2,000 returns in 2015-2016.
+This program operates at four sites across Butler County and completed 2,320 returns in 2016-2017.
 [Learn More]